wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Beatrice:** (One liner ????)

 **Obi-Wan:** This is no good, our Jedi powers are strong, but we cannot compete with Panto-Power. _shouting down the aisle_ Courtney... we must play our trump card. _Loud fart sound, OWBB looks exasperated_ No Courtney... unleash the secret weapon. _Courtney has a massive ghetto-blaster on his shoulder, and presses Play.
-The Strictly theme tune blasts out, and The Dames are all suddenly distracted_
+The Strictly theme plays out of his tinny speakers_

-**Florence:** _looking down the aisle_ Is that Anton Du Beke?
+**Florence:** _looking down the aisle, sarcastically asks_ Is that Anton Du Beke?

+**Beatrice:** More like "Anton Ooooh Eck!!!!"

+_The Dames laugh and continue to take the mickey out of the Jedi characters_

+**OWBB:** This isn't working, something is missing...

+_Petra enters, hold both hands up to the ceiling and with a face full of concentration, uses The Force to lower a mirrorball down from above.
+The other Jedi look on in awe and the Dames begin to notice._

 **Beatrice:** Ooooh Strictly

-_they all become entranced_
+_The main lights go off, a single light hits the mirrorball and the full Strictly theme tune plays out in all its glory.
+The Dames are paralyzed with wonder_

 _Ken and Dorothy waltz on and do a dance?
 Dames shout encouragement/critique, discuss the merits of the dance between themselves?
 At the end they all shout SEVEN!
 Maybe they one by one say their bit like the judges on Strictly?_

 **Dorothy:** I don't understand what all this trouble was in aid of.